falk-m/blog/posts/2024-10-29-css-variables/README.md

 }
 ```

-then we need a yellow info button and a red alert button with white text.
+Then we need a yellow info button and a red alert button with white text.

-Often, I repeate css selectors for diffrent states and override the properties:
+Often, I repeat CSS selectors for different states and override the properties:

 ```css
 .button--alert {